tangentially/gryphon-scan/README.md

 ------------------------------------------

 ## Calibration
-Do not use wizard.
-It is not ready at the moment.

 __!!!
 WARNING !!!__ Current machine defaults are set for my custom hardware.
 To use with Ciclop hardware you need to adjust 'settings.json'.